Repository Validation Walkthrough

 you will successfully have the RHEL 9 AppStream CDN repository URL for use: https://cdn.redhat.com/content/dist/rhel9/9/x86_64/appstream/os

 To access this repository you will need an entitlement-certificate/subscription that provides access to the product Red Hat Enterprise Linux for x86_64 (productID: 479).
-This can be extracted from the manifest that is uploaded to the Satellite as part of the post installation steps (INSERT KCS HERE), or you can use the entitlement certificate that is provided to a Satellite that is registered to the Red Hat Customer Portal.
+This can be extracted from the manifest that is uploaded to the Satellite as part of the post-installation steps (https://access.redhat.com/solutions/7075209), or you can use the entitlement certificate that is provided to a Satellite that is registered to the Red Hat Customer Portal.

-Since our Satellite is registered to the Customer Portal, we will use the local entitlement certificate assigned to the Satellite server from subscription-manager.
-Use the below command to find the entitlement certificate and key provided to the Satellite server:
+Since our Satellite is registered to the Customer Portal, we will use the local entitlement certificate assigned to the Satellite server from subscription manager.
+Use the below command to log into the Satellite server, from the Bastion server, and find the entitlement certificate and key provided to it:

 ls /etc/pki/entitlement/